-Using the Azure CDN to access blobs with custom domains over HTTPS
+Use Azure CDN to access blobs with custom domains over HTTPS

-This article walks you through creating a storage account in the Azure Portal if you have not done so already.
+This article walks you through creating a storage account in the Azure portal, if you haven't already done so.

 HTTP to HTTPS redirection

 You can redirect HTTP traffic to HTTPS.
 Doing so requires the use of the Azure CDN premium offering from Verizon.
 Override HTTP behavior with the Azure CDN rules engine by applying the following rule:

 Cdn-endpoint-name, which you select in the drop-down list, refers to the name that you configured for your Azure CDN endpoint.
 Origin-path refers to the path within your origin storage account, where your static content is stored.
 If you're hosting all static content in a single container, replace origin-path with the name of that container.

 For a deeper dive into rules, see the Azure CDN rules engine features.

 Pricing and billing

 When you access blobs through Azure CDN, you pay Blob storage prices for traffic between the edge nodes and the origin (Blob storage).
 You pay Azure CDN prices for data that's accessed from the edge nodes.

 For example, let's say you have a storage account in West US that you're accessing via Azure CDN.
 When someone in the UK tries to access a blob in that storage account via Azure CDN, Azure first checks for the blob in the edge node that's closest to the UK.
 If Azure finds the blob, it accesses a copy and uses Azure CDN pricing, because Azure CDN is accessing it.
 If Azure doesn't find the blob, it copies the blob to the edge node.
 This action results in egress and transaction charges, as specified in the Blob storage pricing.
 Azure then accesses the file on the edge node, which results in Azure CDN billing.